IHSIENHUANG/xv6-kernel-thread/README.md

 # xv6-kernel-thread
+* purpose: make a frisbee game with different lock <br>
 * make a system call clone(void *stack, int size) use clone and thread_create() to bulid a tread library <br>
 * create a thread library and use frisbee game to test it <br>
 ## Test and set spin lock